 When I first started homeschooling, I was so worried about how to get teaching materials, how to plan all the activities at once, and how to buy all the materials and organize them in my tiny apartment.

-There are so many things you can do all work just as well.
-I feel overwhelmed all the time for trying to do everything at once.
+There are so many things you can do all the time that work just as well I feel overwhelmed all the time for trying to do everything at once.

 But that’s impossible!
 Even I may be a super mom, but I have no real superpower.